dse/tractorfeed-fonts/README.md

 https://webonastick.com/fonts/tractorfeed/

+**Tractor Feed Serif** is based on draft-mode DEC LA100 and DEC LA210 output.
+It's the best dot matrix printer font ever.  **This one is way cooler.**

 **Tractor Feed Sans** is based on draft-mode DEC LA120 output.
 It looks more like a typical dot matrix printer font.

-**Tractor Feed Serif** is based on draft-mode DEC LA100 and DEC LA210 output.
-It's the best dot matrix printer font ever.

 ![Regular](images/10cpi.png "Regular - 10 characters per inch")